Up to 60% off sofas & mattresses — limited‑time deals.

 Monroe Sofa Reviews (2026)

-The Monroe group reviewed here is the Dimensions by England version sold as a standard sofa, larger sectionals, and a sleeper.
-In our hands-on testing, its medium-feel coil-and-foam seat stayed springy and easy to live with, and the crescent-arm shape gave the line a roomy, casual look.
-The trade-offs were clear too: spot-clean-only care, some heat buildup on longer sits, and a less tailored feel than more posture-focused sofas.
+The Monroe group reviewed here is the Dimensions by England version sold as a standard sofa, larger sectionals, and an innerspring sleeper.
+In our hands-on testing, the medium coil-and-foam seat stayed springy, supportive, and easy to share.
+The crescent arms give the line a roomy, relaxed look.
+The main trade-offs are just as clear: Code W spot-clean care, some heat buildup during longer sits, and a less tailored posture than firmer upright sofas.

 Table of Contents